-By 1913 Hand had returned to England as she completed a postgraduate course at Guy’s Hospital in October.
+By 1913 Hand had returned to England as she completed a nursing course at Guy’s Hospital in October.
 It is most likely Hand was nursing at the outbreak of war, but her books show no evidence of it until January 1915.
 At this time she had started work at the Lady Hardinge Hospital for Wounded Indian Soldiers.
 This was an enormous hospital complex in the New Forest, set over three houses, and several newly erected tin huts and tents.
 Over the course of nearly two years it would nurse over 2,000 Indian soldiers.

 H. for the huts in which we all dwell

 I is for Indians whom we all nurse